RileyMathews/django-deployment/readme.md

 git push origin master
 ```

-At this point do what you need to make sure your django project can run locally and loading up the web page will present the default django landing page
+At this point do what you need to make sure your django project can run locally and loading up the web page will present the default django landing page.
+If your django project will not run locally troubleshoot that until it is working before moving on.

 ## setup django for deployment
 1. open up the django projects settings.py file and find the line that starts with ALLOWED_HOSTS, change that line to read like this, substituting in the ip address from your digital ocean droplet `ALLOWED_HOSTS = ['{ip}']`